EU moves to halt Northern Ireland being used as vaccine backdoor to Britain

 First Minister Arlene Foster: ‘The European Union has once again shown it is prepared to use Northern Ireland when it suits their interests but in the most despicable manner — over the provision of a vaccine which is designed to save lives.’
 Photograph: Cate McCurry/PA Wire

-The European Union has moved to prevent Northern Ireland from being used as a back door to funnel coronavirus vaccine from Europe into Great Britain.
+The EU has moved to prevent Northern Ireland from being used as a back door to funnel coronavirus vaccine from Europe into Great Britain.

 First Minister Arlene Foster branded the EU’s triggering of Article 16 of Brexit’s Northern Ireland Protocol to stop unfettered flow of inoculations from the EU into the region an “incredible act of hostility”.